MicrosoftDocs/dynamics365smb-docs-pr.en-gb/business-central/ui-extensions.md

 * Image Analyser
 * Late Payment Prediction
 * PayPal Payments Standard
-* Sales and Inventory Forecast
+* Sales and Stock Forecast
 * WorldPay Payments Standard

 This also applies to some functionality in the base application, such as the following capabilities: